CBZ-D-velop/Ansible-Role-Labocbz-Install-Apache/README.md

 ### 2023-04-18: Defaults vhosts

 * All vhosts are disabled on install, because you have to add any conf after the install.
-* If you perform a reinstall, you can call the add_apache_confs to re import removed conf.
+* If you perform a reinstall, you can call the add_install_apache_confs to re import removed conf.
 * Default vhost (HTTP/HTTPS) can be enabled or disabled on install, in order to have a minimal blach hole for all unmatched domains.

 ### 2023-04-19: Clean others vhosts